Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 Armed with these fixes, you’re no longer a spectator—you’re the maestro of Mexican-Japanese fusion.
 Picture this:

-1. Sunday meal prep where your birria consommé simmers for hours, perfuming your home with the scent of toasted chiles and caramelized beef fat
+1. Sunday meal prep, where your birria consommé simmers for hours, perfuming your home with the scent of toasted chiles and caramelized beef fat

 2. Dinner parties where cheese pulls become the main entertainment